Zuehlke/software-engineering-corner/drafts/concurrency_demystified.md

 title: Demystifying Concurrency
 subtitle: Essential Clarifications
 domain: software-engineering-corner.hashnode.dev
-tags: concurrency, asynchronous, async, multithreading, , opinion-pieces, programming, developer, learning, general-advice, software-development, programming-tips, software-engineering, computer-science
+tags: concurrency, asynchronous, async, multithreading, opinion-pieces, programming, developer, learning, general-advice, software-development, programming-tips, software-engineering, computer-science
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1721214359400/b5d75350-8c3f-4392-840b-a96520ab9f94.jpeg
 publishAs: tiju
 hideFromHashnodeCommunity: false
 saveAsDraft: true
 ---
 I often encounter situations where Software Engineers have differing mental models of concurrency.
 To make matters worse, there are terms that are used (almost) synonymously, like async and parallel.
-But also definitions for [Data parallelism](https://en.wikipedia.org/wiki/Data_parallelism) and [Task parallelism](https://en.wikipedia.org/wiki/Task_parallelism), [Implicit parallelism](https://en.wikipedia.org/wiki/Implicit_parallelism) and [Explicit parallelism](https://en.wikipedia.org/wiki/Explicit_parallelism) that hint to multiple kinds of concurrency.
+But also definitions for [Data parallelism](https://en.wikipedia.org/wiki/Data_parallelism) and [Task parallelism](https://en.wikipedia.org/wiki/Task_parallelism), [Implicit parallelism](https://en.wikipedia.org/wiki/Implicit_parallelism) and [Explicit parallelism](https://en.wikipedia.org/wiki/Explicit_parallelism) that seem to suggest that there are multiple kinds of concurrency.
 There is a wealth of content and numerous definitions on this topic, but I have yet to find a single explanation or definition that clearly delineates the differences.
 Most explanations only add to the confusion, and even the best ones remain somewhat unclear.

 ![concurrency cat](https://cdn.hashnode.com/res/hashnode/image/upload/v1720043156235/4a3cefd6-4d34-47f7-8ad4-9e991bc36525.jpeg align="center")